goenning/goenning/_posts/2016-01-25-how-to-achieve-100-code-coverage-when-using-typescript.md

   ...
 }
 ```

+Ignoring this function from code coverage could be seen as a hack, but I don't think about it that way.
+This function was created and tested by TypeScript developers, they own that code and it was stable enough to be put into a release.

 For a working example you can look at the source code of [goenning/guard-me](https://github.com/goenning/guard-me).
 This is a project I'm working on and is using this technique.